WOA-Project/SurfaceDuo-Guides/DualBoot.md

 ```

 ## How it Works
-- To boot Android™, leave Duo open while turning it on
+- To boot Android™, leave Surface Duo open while turning it on
-- To boot Windows, close Duo as soon as you turn it on and wait a while to open it again
+- To boot Windows, close Surface Duo as soon as you turn it on and wait a while to open it again

 ## Troubleshooting
 If the device keeps going back to the bootloader menu
 ```